jonshiach/graphics-labs/_sources/pages/09_Normal_mapping.md

 The vertex normal is the average of the normal of the triangles sharing that vertex.
 ```

-A problem with this is that by changing the normal vector it means that the the normal, tangent and bitangents vectors will no longer be orthogonal to each other.
-We can get around this problem by **re-orthogonalising** the three vectors by pushing the tangent vector a bit so that it is orthongonal to the normal vector.
+A problem with this is that when a normal map is used the normal vectors at the vertices are not perpendicular to the triangle so calculating the tangents and bitangents using equation {eq}{TB-equation} will not give an orthogonal set of vectors.
+We can get around this problem by **re-orthogonalising** the three vectors by adjusting the tangent vector a bit so that it is orthongonal to the normal vector.

 ```{figure} ../images/09_reorthogonalise_T.svg
 :width: 300